GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-1.md

 has been a common source of hard to debug dependency issues where a different version of a library was loaded instead of the one the user expected.
-If you are creating a product that runs user supplied code, implement completely separate classpaths for the user code and the runtime code.
+If you are creating a product that runs user supplied code, implement completely separate classpaths for user code and your product's code.